 Q: Can I bring kids with me?

 Yes, we love it when families introduce agriculture and teach the younger generation the importance of nurturing the Earth and other organisms around us!
 We'll do our best to find appropriate activities for your family, which may mean there are certain activities we won't permit due to the sensitivity of crops or challenges that may be dangerous for children.

-You may bring kids of any age you feel suitable to be around a farm, including contact with dirt, bugs, biting ants, thistles and burrs, farm animals, tools, and nature.
+You may bring kids of any age you feel suitable to be around a farm.
+Some activities may including contact with dirt, bugs, biting ants, thistles and burrs, farm animals, tools, and nature.
 Rest assured we do not use any harmful chemicals on the soil or food we grow.
 Children must remain under your direct supervision or awareness at all times.
 Please no unaccompanied children unless by prior arrangement, such as for school service hours.

 Your family is welcome to just enjoy the nature, sounds, scents, and sights of our farm if you feel your kids are too young to make volunteering a meaningful experience.
-Walk around, observe the things that are happening on the farm, meet our animals, take a nature walk on the trail adjacent to our farm, and bring a picnic!
+Walk around, observe the things that are happening on the farm, meet our animals, or take a nature walk on the trail adjacent to our farm!

 Q: Do you sign off community service hours?

 We are open for school or court-ordered community service hours.
 If you are under 18, please arrive with a parent or guardian to check you in and give you permission to participate (parents/guardians need not stay).
 Please let us know at check-in if you need us to sign-off on your required paperwork.
 We will not verify any court-ordered service without prior arrangement.